-market exists is determined according to market-based quantitative techniques, i.e. accredited pricing models based on parameters taken as of the individual measurement dates, also with support from external consultants.
-This method therefore reflects a prioritization of the input data consistent with level 2 of the fair value hierarchy de-The Company monitors the status of such litigation and consults with its attorneys and with experts in law and fined by IFRS 13: although quoted prices in active markets (level 1) are not available for these instruments, it is taxation. possible to base measurements on data observable either directly or indirectly in the market.
+The fair value of interest rate swaps for which no active market exists is determined according to market-based quantitative techniques, i.e. accredited pricing models based on parameters taken as of the individual measurement dates, also with support from external consultants.
+This method therefore reflects a prioritization of the input data consistent with level 2 of the fair value hierarchy defined by IFRS 13: although quoted prices in active markets (level 1) are not available for these instruments, it is possible to base measurements on data observable either directly or indirectly in the market.

-> Variable revenue
+Variable revenue